COMMUNITY HARVEST

 • Landowners + Managers

-2024 VOLUNTEER OPPORTUNITIES
+2025 VOLUNTEER OPPORTUNITIES

-Gleaning + “Grow a Row”
+“Grow a Row”

-Share your harvest!
+Share your harvest.

 Fresh produce is not always accessible to those on tight budgets, and contributing extra locally grown produce to the Gallatin Valley Food Bank (GVFB) is a tangible way to help increase access to fresh, quality foods.